cesarderio/reading-notes/401d8/class08.md

 How would you convince your organization about the importance of implementing a DLP solution?

-* I would idtenify and explain the risk of data loss and possible possible improvements we could implement.
+* I would identify and explain the risk of data loss and possible possible improvements we could implement.
 Outlining threats, cost and benefits would show that the improvements would benefit multiple levels of the organization.

 How would you explain the three main use cases for DLP to friends or family?